-Nicholas Coulson is an associate with Liddle & Dubin, PC.
+Nick Coulson is an experienced, accomplished class action litigator and a partner at Liddle & Dubin, PC.

 Mr. Coulson graduated from Oakland University in 2008 with a Bachelor of Arts in Political Science, and received his law degree from the University of Minnesota Law School in 2013.
 He was admitted to the State Bar of Michigan in 2013.